-In August 2017, CIRM awarded an \$18.3 million grant to researchers at UC San Diego to advance our Phase 1/2 clinical trial evaluating cirmtuzumab in combination with ibrutinib for the treatment of patients with B-cell lymphoid malignancies, including MCL and CLL.
-Oncternal is conducting this study in collaboration with UC San Diego and estimates it will receive approximately \$14.0 million in development milestones under research subaward agreements throughout the award project period, estimated to be from October 1, 2017 to March 31, 2022.
-In addition, we are committed to certain co-funding requirements and are required to provide UC San Diego progress and financial update reports throughout the award project period.
-We received subaward payments of \$1.4 million and \$6.2 million in the years ended December 31, 2020 and 2019, respectively.
-As of December 31, 2020, we believe we have met our obligations under the CIRM award and UC San Diego subawards.
+In August 2017, CIRM awarded an \$18.3 million grant to researchers at UC San Diego to advance our Phase 1/2 clinical trial evaluating zilovertamab in combination with ibrutinib for the treatment of patients with B-cell lymphoid malignancies, including MCL and CLL.
+Oncternal is conducting this study in collaboration with UC San Diego and received \$14.5 million in development milestones under research subaward agreements throughout the award project period from October 1, 2017 to March 31, 2022.
+In addition, we were committed to certain co-funding requirements and to provide UC San Diego progress and financial update reports throughout the award project period.
+We received subaward payments of \$0.7 million and \$2.2 million in the years ended December 31, 2022 and 2021, respectively.
+As of December 31, 2022, we believe we have met our obligations under the CIRM award and UC San Diego subawards and we have no further obligations.